-For the year ended June 30, 2013, the District's annual pension cost of \$185,174 for CalPERS was equal to the District's required and actual contributions.
+For the year ended June 30, 2014, the District's annual pension cost of \$747,786 for CalPERS included the District's required and actual contributions, and an additional amount for the District's side fund obligation.

 A summary of principle assumptions and methods used to determine the Annual Required Contribution (ARC) is shown below.